Seventh Grade

 Arts Integration 7

-Middle School students participate in an art integrated curriculum with other core content subject areas.
-It is an approach to teaching in which students construct and demonstrate understanding through an art form.
+Middle School students participate in an art-integrated curriculum with other core content subject areas, such as social studies, world language, science and mathematics.
+Arts integration is an approach to teaching in which students construct and demonstrate understanding through an art form.
 Students engage in a creative process which connects an art form to another subject area and achieves evolving objectives in both.
-Based on a standard in seventh grade science, students learn the concept of matter and compounds through the work of American glass sculptor, Dale Chihuly.
-His works of blown glass are explored as students study the chemical compound of glass and notice the physical change which occurs in the process.
-Students have the opportunity to create their own interpretation of Chihuly’s art as they experiment with plastic shapes and forms creating their own hand-blown, deconstructed art work

 Library 7